raspberrypilearning/becca-test-project/en/step_2.md

 --- task ---
 Create colour picker sprites.
 These could be squares, circles, or draw them freehand with the paint tool.

-Duplicate a sprite for each colour and name them after the colour.
+Duplicate a sprite, and change the fill for each colour.
+Then name them after the colour.

 ![Making new sprites for colour pickers in skratch, round balls in different colours](images/colour-sprite.png)